joshfishman/PoorMansMamp/README.md

 ---
 ### dnsmasq

-Dnsmasq provides network infrastructure for small networks.
-It used within POMAM to create friendly URLs for project folders. i.e. http://threenine.dev
+**dnsmasq** provides network infrastructure for small networks.
+It used within POMAMA to create friendly URLs for project folders. i.e. http://threenine.dev

 dnsmasq is installed via HomeBrew
 --